rbowsley/lamplighthelp/source/24-4-0_Expense_Module:_Cost_data_linked_to_Staff_Management_Module..markdown

 **Using Staffing Costs for Reporting**

-- Run the work report as usual (for more on this see [17.0.0 Reports](/help/index/p/17.7.7).
+- Run the work report as usual (for more on this see [17.0.0 Reports](/help/index/p/17.7.7).)
 - In the 'Report presentation' tab choose 'Cost data' as your 'Data to show'.

 ![Choosing Cost Data in a Report](24.4.0b.png)

-- Click 'Run' to run your report.
+- Click 'Run' to generate your report.
-- Your report will now include a column to show you 'total costs'.
-This will include staffing costs and expenses.
+- The {{report}} will generate the following statistics:
+   - Mean cost per user attending: this is a 'cost per head', calculated by taking the total cost for all {{work}} records included in the {{report}}, and dividing by the number of {{user}}s attending (i.e. 'Attendance type' is 'Attended', and 'Role' is '{{user}}').
+   - Mean cost per session: this is calculated by dividing the total costs incurred by the total number of {{work}} records included in the report.
+   - Total costs: the sum of the costs incurred.

 ![Total Costs Report Column](24.4.0c.png)